rbisdorff/Digraph3/docSphinx/tutorial.rst

    Tutorial graph instance

-Properties, like the gamma function and vertex degrees and neighbourhooddepths may be shown with a `graphs.Graph.showShort()` method.
+Properties, like the gamma function and vertex degrees and neighbourhood depths may be shown with a `graphs.Graph.showShort()` method.

 .. code-block:: pycon
    :linenos: